 4. Content as a launching pad

 Email is just a preview of what you have to say and show.
 No one, no one(!) likes to read long emails.
 So use your email as a launching pad to your other content.
-Use buttons (not just hyperlinks), buttons are more visible
+Use buttons (not just hyperlinks), as buttons are more visible.

 Every email section should have a call-to-action, e.g.:

 * Take a look at my painting

 * Come to my Open Studios, Gallery, Art Exhibition, etc